Megamer-studios/HIPAR-Discontinued-/README.md

 # HIPAR
 (UNFINISHED)

-A terminal like system baseon on if statements
+A terminal like system based on if statements

 GAME